Central Asian art: Pazyrik culture (6th–3rd century BC)

 The Pazyryk culture is a Scythian nomadic Iron Age archaeological culture (of Iranian origin; c.
 6th to 3rd centuries BC) identified by excavated artifacts and mummified humans found in the Siberian permafrost, in the Altay Mountains, Kazakhstan and nearby Mongolia.
 The mummies are buried in long barrows (or kurgans) similar to the tomb mounds of Scythian culture in Ukraine.
 The type site are the Pazyryk burials of the Ukok Plateau.
 Many artifacts and human remains have been found at this location, including the Siberian Ice Princess, indicating a flourishing culture at this location that benefited from the many trade routes and caravans of merchants passing through the area.
 The Pazyryk are considered to have had a war-like life.

 Other kurgan cemeteries associated with the culture include those of Bashadar, Tuekta, Ulandryk, Polosmak and Berel.
 There are so far no known sites of settlements associated with the burials, suggesting a purely nomadic lifestyle.

 The remarkable textiles recovered from the Pazyryk burials include the oldest woollen knotted-pile carpet known, the oldest embroidered Chinese silk, and two pieces of woven Persian fabric (State Hermitage Museum, St. Petersburg).
 Red and ochre predominate in the carpet, the main design of which is of riders, stags, and griffins.
 Many of the Pazyryk felt hangings, saddlecloths, and cushions were covered with elaborate designs executed in appliqué feltwork, dyed furs, and embroidery.
-Of exceptional interest are those with animal and human figural compositions, the most notable of which are the repeat design of an investiture scene on a felt hanging and that of a semihuman, semibird creature on another (both in the State Hermitage Museum, St. Petersburg).
+Of exceptional interest are those with animal and human figural compositions, the most notable of which are the repeat design of an investiture scene on a felt hanging and that of a semi-human, semi-bird creature on another (both in the State Hermitage Museum, St. Petersburg).
 Clothing, whether of felt, leather, or fur, was also lavishly ornamented.